Travel Tips and Advice

 - Don’t travel without travel insurance — make sure it covers you for any activities you are likely to undertake such as extreme or water sports

-- Travelling within the European Economic Area?
-Then get a free European Health Insurance Card for free or reduced emergency care – you still need full travel insurance though!
+- Travelling within the EU – Get a free Global Health Insurance Card for free or reduced emergency care – you still need full travel insurance though!
 Also remember, you can call 112 to contact the emergency services in any EU country.

 - Check with your doctor as soon as possible to find out if you need any vaccinations before you travel